top of page

 Over-the-Counter Medicines

-There are plenty of over-the-counter medicines for physical symptoms of PMS and minor PMDD:
+There are plenty of over-the-counter medicines for physical symptoms of PMS and minor PMDD, but none for mood or emotional symptoms.
+Examples of those that may help with cramps, headaches, back pain, and general physical discomfort.

 • NSAIDS (common: Ibuprofen/Aleve) - For physical discomfort of PMS and PMDD